You Cross My Path: Reception

 Other critics were less enthusiastic about the songwriting.
-Savlov thought that the album served as its "own tribute LP, layering the best bits" of Burgess' "emotionally disconnected couplets atop the band's trademark soaring keyboards and insistently hummable guitars".
-Pitchfork contributor Ian Cohen thought it was "possibly their strongest work since Tellin' Stories", but was unsure if it was a causality of the "times or its own merits; it's the sort of thing that's so competent that it's more likely to be defined by its failures than its success".
+Savlov thought that the album served as its "own tribute LP, layering the best bits" of Burgess' "emotionally disconnected couplets atop the band's trademark soaring keyboards and insistently hummable guitars."
+Pitchfork contributor Ian Cohen thought it was "possibly their strongest work since Tellin' Stories" but was unsure if it was a causality of the "times or its own merits; it's the sort of thing that's so competent that it's more likely to be defined by its failures than its success."
 Hogwood thought that "Oh!
-Vanity" and "Mis-Takes" were "easily the two most memorable tracks on the album, which isn't to say the rest are all filler - they're just not quite as memorable".
-Bye wrote that it was "crushingly middle of the road" with a "degree of flabby excess around the edges".
-Despite this, he said that the band delivered a "really quite capturing release", which "more than proves that The Charlatans are still worth taking a note of".
+Vanity" and "Mis-Takes" were "easily the two most memorable tracks on the album, which isn't to say the rest are all filler - they're just not quite as memorable."
+Bye wrote that it was "crushingly middle of the road" with a "degree of flabby excess around the edges."
+Despite this, he said that the band delivered a "really quite capturing release", which "more than proves that The Charlatans are still worth taking a note of."
 Yahoo!
-Launch's Jason Draper said that there was "nothing wrong with paying respect to past loves, but it's not enough to be Manchester's indie survivors simply replicating 'Madchester' club sounds. [...] it's hard to see this crossing the path of anyone outside of the devoted".
-Pras Rajagopalan of Exclaim! wrote that it was not worth purchasing physically as the band "miss the mark here in so many ways, be it the tepid songwriting, the production that makes the band's rhythm section sound like a limp-wristed afterthought" or their affirmation on revisiting the "same ground they did ten years ago".
+Launch's Jason Draper said that there was "nothing wrong with paying respect to past loves, but it's not enough to be Manchester's indie survivors simply replicating 'Madchester' club sounds. [...]
+[I]t's hard to see this crossing the path of anyone outside of the devoted."
+Pras Rajagopalan of Exclaim! wrote that it was not worth purchasing physically as the band "miss[ed] the mark here in so many ways, be it the tepid songwriting, the production that makes the band's rhythm section sound like a limp-wristed afterthought", or their affirmation on revisiting the "same ground they did ten years ago."

 Following the album's physical release, You Cross My Path peaked at number 39 in the UK.
 It also charted at number 25 in Scotland and number 96 in Ireland.
 "The Misbegotten" reached number five on the UK Indie Singles Chart, while "Oh!
 Vanity" peaked at number two on the same chart.